ryderhu512/RAL/README.md

     - perform write operation, not update desired value or mirrored value
 - read
     - perform read operation, not update desired value or mirrored value
+    - when set_check_on_read() enabled, it compare read back value with mirrored value, raise error when mismatch found.

 mirrored value(as well as desired value) update in a few ways:
+- per value predictor collected.
+- set_auto_predict() enabled and write/read call from frontdoor access.
 - call predict().
-- per value predictor collected.
 - backdoor write and read?
-- set_auto_predict() enabled and write/read call from frontdoor access.

 ## Basic RAL integration